jconorgrogan/Why-there-is-something-and-not-nothing/Musings on well-ordering of observers.md

 4. The Observer as the Path of Computation
 If you think of the universe as a system that processes information (like the tape in a Turing machine), then the observer is not a static entity but the path of computation that unfolds as the machine (observer) moves through the informational states.
 This suggests that the observer's identity is tied to the specific sequence of informational interactions it follows—its trajectory—rather than being an independent entity outside the flow of information.

+**The Universe as turing machine heads interacting with other turing machine heads**

+Im proposing a scenario where Turing machine heads (observers) are not processing a predefined set of universal "information" but are instead making sense of each other, which forms the relational structure of reality.
+In this framework, there isn't necessarily a fixed, objective "information tape" that all observers interact with.
+Instead, the entire structure of reality is built up from the interactions between observers themselves.

+Reality emerges not from processing a fixed "tape" of universal data but from the network of interactions between these observers.
+Each observer is constantly making sense of the others, and their experience of reality is shaped by these mutual interactions.
+In this view, information is not an external resource to be processed; instead, it is created through the interactions of observers.

+ Since each observer’s reality is shaped by how they interact with others, each observer has a distinct and relative experience of reality.
+There is no single, objective truth; instead, truth and reality are relative to the perspective of each observer.

+  In this model, observers are co-creating reality through their interactions.
+The more observers interact with each other, the more complex the reality becomes, as each observer brings their own interpretations and influences into the system.